The Ausdance skill set for teaching dance

 Total study time is 90 hours, with 70 hours face-to-face training within a group context.
 There will be some home study and assessment tasks.

-Further study links & pathways
+Further study links and pathways